Hyperfoil/Horreum/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

+Feel free to attach screenshots as well.

 **To Reproduce**

 Steps to reproduce the behavior.

+Any sample data would help greatly.

 **Version**

 What is the version of Horreum ?

-if you are using a development branch; what is the commit id ?
+If you are using a development branch; what is the commit id ?

 ```
 git rev-parse HEAD